Venetia Williams: Life and career

-Her most successful horse to date has been Mon Mome, winner of the 2009 Grand National.
+In 2009, she won the Grand National with 100-1 outsider Mon Mome.
 This victory made her only the second female trainer to win the race, after Jenny Pitman.
-After the race, even Williams was shocked by the outcome, stating "How can you ever expect that?
+After the race, even Williams was shocked by the outcome, saying, "How can you ever expect that?
 It's unbelievable."
 She also trained Teeton Mill, winner of the Hennessy Gold Cup and King George VI Chase in 1998.

 She trained Something Wells to a win in the Freddie Williams Festival Plate at the 2009 Cheltenham Festival, saddling the first two home, less than two hours after winning with Kayf Aramis in the Pertemps Final at the same meeting.

+Her total earnings for hurdles, chasing and National Hunt flat totalled over £5 million pounds in 2024.